simon-anders/htseq/trunk/doc/counting.rst

 by read name can we expect them to be at adjacent places, and even then, the records for multiple alignments can be intermixed.

-To facilitate handling paired-end alignments, HTSeq offers the function :function:`pair_SAM_alignments`.
+To facilitate handling paired-end alignments, HTSeq offers the function :func:`pair_SAM_alignments`.
 This function expects an iterator over SAM records (typically, a :class:`SAM_Reader` or :class:`BAM_Reader` object) and returns an iterator over pairs (i.e., tuples of length 2) of :class:`SAM_Alignment` records, with the first element being the alignment of the read from the first sequencing pass (i.e., from the 5' end of the DNA fragment) and the second element the corresponding alignment